 There will be no obligation on the part of the Company to acquire assets in the future from the Bilfinger Group.
 All Further Investments, whether originated by the Bilfinger Group or otherwise, will be subject to satisfactory due diligence and agreement on acquisition price.
 Bilfinger is required under the Pipeline Agreement to allow the Company to make a first offer for other interests in Project Entities falling within the Investment Policy offered for sale on or prior to 31 December 2016, if and when Bilfinger wishes to dispose of them.
-Following due diligence on such opportunities, if the risk characteristics and price of the investment in the project or projects for sale is acceptable and is consistent with the Company's Investment Policy, then an offer will be made (without seeking the prior approval of Shareholders) and, if successful, the investment in the relevant project or projects will be acquired by the Company via the Group.
+Following due diligence on such opportunities, if the risk characteristics and price of the investment Policy, then an offer will be made (without seeking the prior approval of Shareholders) and, if successful, the investment in the relevant project or projects will be acquired by the Company via the Group.
 The terms of any acquisition under the Pipeline Agreement will be based on an agreed pro forma contract and negotiated on an arm's length basis and are expected to be on market standard commercial terms that are substantially the same as the terms set out in the sale and purchase agreement annexed to the Pipeline Agreement.